 - This method is really easy to follow.
 It doesn’t involve making any decisions other than the decision to follow the debt snowball methodology.

 - You’ll pay off your first debt pretty quickly.
 That will give you motivation to pay off the next debt faster.

 - As you pay off each debt quickly in the beginning, you’ll quickly begin to see the size of the payment on your smallest debt (your debt snowball) grow which is very encouraging.

 - The debt snowball is not the mathematically optimal way to pay off your debt.
 You could end up paying off a 0% car loan before you paid off a 25% credit card loan if the car loan had a smaller balance.

-- The debt snowball can over simplify your debt situation when in reality there are other factors to take into account in which debt you should pay off first.
+- The debt snowball can over simplify your debt situation.
+In reality, there are other factors to take into account when deciding which debt you should pay off first.

 As you can see, the debt snowball method has some great benefits but it has its flaws as well.
 If you’re majorly overwhelmed and just want to see some solid progress, this method might be best for you.

 Next week, in our next post in the series, we’ll discuss the debt avalanche.
 The debt avalanche is an alternative to the debt snowball debt pay off method that makes more sense for logical minded people to follow.
 You can read about it here.

 Have you ever used the debt snowball method to pay off debt?
 Did it work for you, or did you prefer another method?
 Do you have any questions about this method that I could answer for you?